Forsevin/Not3D/README.md

 notes
 =====
+* Is a entity component system framework, but really isn't
+* Probably very inefficent
 * The check method for objects did work but now it kinda doesn't
 * There's a lot of shit comments only put there until something better is written
 * Only renderSystem and ScriptSystem exists, but neither of them do anything, the fundamental for script system should be pretty easy to implement